 At the University of Oregon, Schenk was a Ken Warren Scholarship recipient for four years, an award presented to students who demonstrate a commitment to public media.
 He graduated in June of 2019 cum laude with two BAs in journalism and cinema studies respectively, with a minor in music technology.

 Schenk currently works with Dub-Stuy Records out of Brooklyn, NY as their digital marketing director and with Harmonic Laboratory in Eugene, a nonprofit arts organization.
-He is also applying for a Masters in Education at the University of Oregon and continues to do freelance digital marketing and consulting.
+He is also a graduate student in the Masters in Education program at the University of Oregon and continues to DJ professionally.